 A true local watering hole, this bar always has a mix of locals and vacationers.
-It's your typical pub, where you can watch your favorite sport no matter what part of the world you were from.
+It was once your typical pub, where you could watch your favorite sport no matter what part of the world you were from.
 Now it not only attracts the armchair sports enthusiast, but is also jam-packed with slot machines.
-There are those who come here for the drinks—although they no longer have the range of beer on tap they once did—and entertainment factor, but also to dine on traditional Irish favorites such as fish-and-chips and potpies.
-Especially on weekends, this is one of the few places with some nightlife, which includes karoake and live music, and you will always find open late.
+There are those who come here for the drinks—although they no longer have the range of beer on tap they once did—and entertainment factor, but also to dine on traditional Irish favorites such as fish-and-chips.
+This is one of the few places you will always find open late.
 The inside is not recommended for families.
 If you have children along, go early and take a seat outdoors.

 May 10, 2015